 On 24 December 2020, an agreement in principle was reached in relation to the EU-UK Trade and Cooperation Agreement (the "Trade and Cooperation Agreement"), to govern the future relations between the EU and the UK following the end of the transition period.
-The Trade and Cooperation Agreement was signed on 30 December 2020.
-The Trade and Cooperation Agreement has provisional application from 1 January 2021 until the European Parliament gives its consent by 28 February 2021, such that formal ratification can take place.
+The Trade and Cooperation Agreement had provisional application pending completion of ratification procedures and entered into force on 1 May 2021.
 The Trade and Cooperation Agreement does not create a detailed framework to govern the cross-border provision of regulated financial services from the UK into the EU and from the EU into the UK.